jose-navarro/workflowmaker/README.md

 This can be a tedious and error-prone process.
-In cases where it is necessary to combine a specific set of console applications, it would be interesting to have scripts that automate this process.
+In cases where it is necessary to combine a specific set of console applications, it would be interesting to have scripts automating this process.
 However, not everyone is capable of writing such scripts, so they will depend on other people who are capable of doing so.

-WorkFlowMaker tries to solve this problem by allowing users *without programming knowledge* to combine these console applications using a graphical tool that allows them to add/remove applications to a workflow and connect the input and output files of these applications using connections.
+WorkFlowMaker tries to solve this problem by allowing users *without programming knowledge* to combine these console applications using a *graphical* tool that allows them to add/remove applications to a workflow and connect the input and output files of these applications using connections.
 With such a tool, users without programming skills but with knowledge of the domain in which they are working